 - Your original passport plus a copy of the photo page

 - Health Insurance.
 The policy must include ambulance, hospital and have no co-pay.
 You’ll need the full original policy, dated, signed and stamped by the insurance company.
 A local company is recommended.
-If you have a job or job offer, ask your employer if they enrolled you in Spain’s public health system.
-If so you won’t need to show insurance.
+USA policies are almost always rejected.
+If you have a job, ask your employer if you have a work contract and if you’re enrolled in Spain’s public health system.
+If so, you won’t need to show insurance.

-- Resident Registration (Empadronamiento) certificate.
-You must register yourself as a resident with the city government (Ayuntamiento) in the neighborhood or town where you live.
-You must prove you live there by showing a signed rental agreement (lease) with a duration of at least 6 months and proof that you’re paying rent.
-They will check to make sure that the owner on the lease really owns the property.
-If you don’t have a lease, go to the nearest Ayuntamiento and ask how you can prove your residence.
+- Resident Registration (Empadronamiento Certificate).
+Go to the city government (Ayuntamiento) in the neighborhood.
+You have to prove your address so bring a signed rental agreement (lease) with a duration of at least 6 months and proof that you’re paying rent; or your property deed.
+Ayuntamiento will check to confirm the owner so their name must be on the lease.
+If you don’t have a lease or deed, go to Ayuntamiento and ask.

 - A letter explaining why you need the NIE (Carta de Motivo).
-Ideally, this is a document from a Spanish Notary that explains why you need one: to buy property, accept employment, etc. However, some offices accept other documents such as a letter from a landlord stating that you want to rent a flat, etc.
+You should get this from a Spanish Notary and it should set forth the reason why you need the NIE: to buy property, accept employment, etc.

-Note: You don’t need a bank statement, health insurance or an empadronamiento certificate because you are not living in Spain.
+- No need to show money in the bank or health insurance because you will not be living in Spain.